-- The North WGF Site contains a tributary of Long Branch Creek and associated 100-year 18 floodplain.
-Direct impacts to the tributary would be avoided during WGF facilities siting 19 and related construction activities.
-The presence of floodplains at this site would require 20 evaluation in the context of EO 11988 and EO 13690.
-Accordingly, the freeboard flood 21 22 elevation (100-year flood elevation plus 2 feet) was identified and is shown on the inset map of Figure 3.10-7.
-If the North WGF subalternative were selected, siting of facilities 23 within this area would need to comply with EO 11988 and EO 13690.
-Since the freeboard 24 floodplain zone is a small fraction of the North WGF Site area, it would likely be feasible 25 to either avoid disturbing the zone or to limit development in the zone to structures that 26 would cause minimal impacts (e.g., security fencing).
-Nonetheless, to ensure compliance 27 - would cause minimal impacts (e.g., security fencing).
-Nonetheless, to ensure compliance with EO 11988, a Finding of No Practicable Alternative will be included in the ROD if the - 29 Whiteman AFB/North WGF Site alternative is chosen. - 30 Ground surface slope at the North WGF Site is about 1 to 2 percent, with moderate - 31 likelihood of erosion that can be reduced by application of erosion and sediment control - measures and adherence to requirements in the construction general permit.
-Stormwater runoff from the North WGF Site would likely flow into the tributary of Long Branch Creek. - Potential impacts from the stormwater runoff would be addressed by stormwater - management features, which would prevent long-term impacts associated with operation - of the WGF facility.
-Establishment of the WGF at the North Site would require relocation - of the existing EOD range (Figure 3.10-7).
-There are small, isolated wetlands near the - potential new location for the EOD range; however, the 2021 wetland survey indicated - 39 that these hydrologically isolated wetlands are non-jurisdictional WOTUS (XCEL - 40 Engineering, 2022).
+The North WGF Site contains a tributary of Long Branch Creek and associated 100-year floodplain.
+Direct impacts to the tributary would be avoided during WGF facilities siting and related construction activities.
+The presence of floodplains at this site would require evaluation in the context of EO 11988 and EO 13690.
+Accordingly, the freeboard flood elevation (100-year flood elevation plus 2 feet) was identified and is shown on the inset map of Figure 3.10-7.
+If the North WGF subalternative were selected, siting of facilities within this area would need to comply with EO 11988 and EO 13690.
+Since the freeboard floodplain zone is a small fraction of the North WGF Site area, it would likely be feasible to either avoid disturbing the zone or to limit development in the zone to structures that would cause minimal impacts (e.g., security fencing).
+Nonetheless, to ensure compliance with EO 11988, a Finding of No Practicable Alternative will be included in the ROD if the Whiteman AFB/North WGF Site alternative is chosen.

+Ground surface slope at the North WGF Site is about 1 to 2 percent, with moderate likelihood of erosion that can be reduced by application of erosion and sediment control measures and adherence to requirements in the construction land-disturbance permit and associated construction SWPPP for construction projects resulting in land disturbance greater than 1 acre.
+Stormwater runoff from the North WGF Site would likely flow into the tributary of Long Branch Creek.
+Potential impacts from the stormwater runoff would be addressed by stormwater management features, which would prevent long-term impacts associated with operation of the WGF facility.
+Establishment of the WGF at the North Site would require relocation of the existing EOD range (Figure 3.10-7).
+There are small, isolated wetlands near the potential new location for the EOD range; however, these wetlands are hydrologically isolated and are therefore non-jurisdictional WOTUS (XCEL Engineering, 2023).